simon-ritchie/apysc/docs_src/source/display_object_visible.md

 ## Basic usage

 The `visible` property accepts a `Boolean` value.
-If you set the True value then a `DisplayObject` instance will be visible (default), conversely, if you set the False value then a `DisplayObject` instance will be invisible.
+If you set the True value, a `DisplayObject` instance becomes visible (default).
+Conversely, if you set the False value, a `DisplayObject` instance becomes invisible.

-The following example will switch the visible values when you click the rectangle.
-If you click the left rectangle (rectangle_1) then the left rectangle will be invisible and the right rectangle (rectangle_2) will be visible.
+The following example switches the visible values when you click the rectangle.
+For example, suppose you click the left rectangle (the rectangle_1).
+In that case, the left rectangle becomes invisible, and the right rectangle (rectangle_2) becomes visible.

 ```py
 # runnable